Zibri/gemini-cli/README.md

     *   Load configurations from a custom path using the `-c` flag.
     *   Save the current session's settings to your configuration file with `/config save`.
 *   **Cross-Platform:** Designed to compile and run seamlessly on both POSIX systems (Linux, macOS) and Windows.
-*   **Efficient:** Uses Gzip compression for all API requests to reduce network latency and bandwidth.
+*   **Efficient:** Uses Gzip compression for all official API requests to reduce network latency and bandwidth.
 *   **Informative:** Get session statistics, including the total token count of your conversation context (including pending attachments), with the `/stats` command.
 *   **Model Exploration:** List all available models from the API with the `/models` command.
 *   **Advanced Generation Control:** Fine-tune the model's output with temperature, `topK`, `topP`, and other parameters, both at startup and interactively during a session.